jackhman/sergio-martin-rubio-site/_posts/2019-11-11-get-started-with-java-servlets.md

 # What Is a Servlet?

-A **Java Servlet** is simply a class that extends from one of the classes in `javax.servlet.http` package and is used in applications to handle network communication like _HTTP request-response_ model.
+A **Java Servlet** is simply a class that extends from one of the classes in `javax.servlet.http` or `javax.servlet` packages and is used in applications to handle network communication like _HTTP request-response_ model.

 A **Container** is an interface between a component (Servlet, data persistance...) and the low-level functionalities that supports the component.
 Web containers receive network requests and redirect those requests to a servlet object by mapping the URL path contained in the request to the servlet.
 A URL path contains the context root and, optionally, a URL pattern: